What is Adderall?

 Adderall Addiction Signs and Symptoms – Behavioral

-The Adderall addiction signs and symptoms discussed above can get the attention of an affected individual, but there will usually also be behavioral signs and symptoms of Adderall abuse and addiction.
+The Adderall addiction signs and symptoms discussed above can get the attention of an affected individual.
+Still, there will usually be behavioral signs and symptoms of Adderall abuse and addiction.
 The fact that Adderall is a prescription drug means that someone can “doctor shop” to get a high volume of it.
-People abusing the drug will often go to different drugstores to fill the prescriptions to avoid detection.
-Friends and family members of the individual may find prescription bottles from different doctors and pharmacies; this is one significant tipoff of abuse.
+People abusing drugs often go to different drugstores to fill prescriptions and avoid detection.
+Friends and family members of the individual may find prescription bottles from other doctors and pharmacies; this is one significant tipoff of abuse.

 Individuals who misuse Adderall will likely begin to display “drug-seeking” behaviors.
 These can include: